Li-JEN/PEL-accent-adaptaion/README.md

 $ pip install Pillow==9.5.0
 $ pip install numpy==1.23.0
 ```
-- For more detail installation, please refer to this [link](https://espnet.github.io/espnet/installation.html)
+- For more detailed installation, please refer to [official tutorial](https://espnet.github.io/espnet/installation.html)

-# Training
+## Training
 - The work modifies the recipe of JVS with the Parameter-efficient transfer learning (PETL).
 ```sh
 $ cd egs2/jvs/tts1
 ```
-- Please follow the [tutorial](https://github.com/espnet/espnet/blob/master/egs2/jvs/tts1/README.md) of egs2/jvs/tts1 to prepare required files.
+1. Please follow the [tutorial](https://github.com/espnet/espnet/blob/master/egs2/jvs/tts1/README.md) of egs2/jvs/tts1 to prepare required files.
-- You may need run the adaptation with AR model (Tacotron) to bulid the teacher model for preparing duration feature or checkout the newest ESPnet for integration with [MFA](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE/tts1/README.md#1-data-preparation)
+2. Because the Fastspeech2 need the duration alignment file for training duration predictor **You may need to run the adaptation with AR model (Tacotron) to bulid the teacher model for preparing duration** feature or checkout the newest ESPnet for integration with [MFA](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE/tts1/README.md#1-data-preparation)
-- You need to make sure you are able to implement vanilla fine-tuning with Fastspeech2 First
+3. Before attempting PETL, please make sure you are able to implement vanilla fine-tuning with Fastspeech2 (Please don't skip first two steps, or there are missing files for training Fastspeech2)
 ```sh
  ./run.sh \
     --stage 5 \